Complexity of polytope diameters via perfect matchings: Overview of the reductions

 Therefore, we obtain a polynomial reduction from the Hamiltonian cycle problem to the problem of determining the diameter of the perfect matching polytope of a bipartite graph.
 This then yields the \NP-hardness of the problem of computing the diameter of the perfect matching polytope of a given bipartite graph, and thus the statement of \cref{thm:perfectmatchingpolytope}.
-As argued in the introduction, \cref{thm:perfectmatchingpolytope} then directly also implies our first main result, \cref{thm:main}.